 The first choice for a planting bed are good plants, good soil and compost and if available natural mulch like fall leaves.
-Commercial Mulches can be good solutions for pathways, playgrounds, and to get rid of used hay or wood chips from a cut tree can be used as well.
+Commercial Mulches can be good solutions for pathways, playgrounds.
+Used hay or wood chips from a cut tree can be used as well.
 If you have nutritionally depleted, poor or compacted soil, but you have no compost available to amend the soil, then mulches can be a good temporary solution to create protection and to restore the soil.

 Create pathways and terrasses

 To restore woodland plantings